tliron/turandot/README.md

 ### Why use TOSCA and CSARs instead of packaged Helm charts?

+Turandot comes with a Helm profile that allows you to package one or more Helm charts inside the CSAR or install them from an external chart repository.
+See the [example](examples/helm/).
+This feature allows you to use the advantages of TOSCA and Turandot with existing Helm packaging efforts.

+However, it is worth considering converting your Helm charts into pure TOSCA CSARs.

-A [Helm](https://helm.sh/) chart is essentially a collection of text templates for low-level Kubernetes YAML resource specs stored in a bespoke [repository format](https://helm.sh/docs/topics/chart_repository/).
+A Helm chart is essentially a collection of text templates for low-level Kubernetes YAML resource specs stored in a bespoke [repository format](https://helm.sh/docs/topics/chart_repository/).
 Up to Helm version 3, it had an in-cluster controller named Tiller.
 At version 3 it was removed, leaving Helm entirely devoted to text templating.

-Text templating is a rather miserable method for generating YAML, and it's hard to use it to model reusable types.
+Text templating is a rather miserable mechanism for generating YAML, and it's hard to use it to model reusable types.
 By contrast, TOSCA is a strictly-typed object-oriented language that supports inheritance and topological composition, making it vastly superior for modeling complex cloud workloads.
-It's an industry-supported standard created exactly for this purpose.
-Note that TOSCA does not *have* to introduce "abstraction", indeed the included Kubernetes TOSCA profile is a one-to-one mapping of raw Kubernetes resources.
-TOSCA can and *should* precisely model the target domain.
+TOSCA is an industry-supported standard created exactly for this purpose.

-That said, in the future Turandot will support Helm charts in order to allow users to leverage existing packaging efforts.
-The current design goal is to have Helm charts modeled as a single type in TOSCA and have them packaged into the CSAR as artifacts, or referred to in external Helm chart repositories.

 ### Why is it called "Turandot"?